Naming your handmade business or Etsy shop: the 3x5x7 method to help you pick the best name for your creative business

 join

-Many Etsy sellers feel challenged when it comes to building an email list because this is not a feature that Etsy offers.
-You can’t just set up a nice little signup form to get people to join your newsletter list, so how are you meant to actually build an email list if Etsy doesn’t really help you do it and also because Etsy has a set of policies that you need to follow?
-Can you email your customers and invite them to sign up?
+Many Etsy sellers feel challenged when it comes to building an email list for their business because it is not a feature that Etsy offers.
+You can’t just set up a nice little signup form to get new subscribers to join your mailing list, so how do you build an email list if Etsy doesn’t really help you do it, and also because Etsy has a set of policies regarding email marketing that you need to follow?
+Can you email your Etsy customers and invite them to sign up?
 What about using Etsy conversations?
 Let’s jump right in!

 Let’s start with the “can do” – and here is exactly what Etsy says about it: